eastgenomics/eggd_vcfeval_hap.py/Readme.md

 ## What are the limitations of this app
 * Only works with inputs mapped to GRCh37

-## This app was made by Viapath Genome Informatics
+## This app was adapted from Viapath Genome Informatics